behringer24/DCS-Industry/README.md

 #### industry.config.respawnRetriesOnQueue
 This is more of a technical feature and usually does not need to be changed.
 If a group cannot respawn, because one unit is not (finally) dead like a plane shot down but not already crashed.
 The respawn is retried and this is the maximum amount of retries.

+#### industry.config.winCountdownLength
+How many seconds does the RTB countdown take after one side has one (or mission is draw).
+Should be a multiple of 60 sec (one minute).
+Only the last seconds are count down and displayed.
+Until then every full minute is shown.

+#### industry.config.tickets
+With how many tickets does each side start.
+Tickets are reduced by one every minute.
+Tickets are reduced by one with each human player death and by destructions of labs, factories and storages (the infrastructure as primary mission goals).

 ## How it works
+### Tickets
+There are two different types of ressources in Industry.
+The first one are *tons of production ressources* usually only called *ressources* and there are *tickets*.
+Tickets are limiting the time for one mission, so you server resets after a maximum number of minutes (measured in tickets).
+They are the main unit to focus on for winning the mission.

+Tickets are reduced for both sides by one every minute.
+So if you set the *industry.config.tickets' config value to 120 the maximum time for the mission is 2 hours (120 minutes).

+Each time a human pilot/player is killed (his plane, so ejecting does not help) the number of tickets for his coalition is reduced by one.

+Each time a storage, lab or factory is destroyed the amount of tickets is reduced too.

+If a HQ is destroyed the remaining tickets are reduced by half of the remaining tickets.
+So if 48 tickets where left, the tickets are reduced to 24, for example.

+Focussing on the mission goals (destroying strategic targets like HQs, labs, factories and storages) and shooting down players makes your side winning.

+### Ressources
+Ressources are produced by factories, delivered by air-transport or convoys.
+The mission designer could also set up trains.
+This totally depends on the mision design.

+Factory production is increased per lab by a configured percentage amount.

+Ressources are needed to respawn (AI) units that are queued for respawning.

 ### Queues
 Industry uses four respawn queues.
 One for "free" (0 tons of ressources) respawns and one for respawns that cost more than 0 tons of ressources.
 And these two queues for red and blue side each.